-A blockchain fork will occur when there is a withdrawal from consensus, which occurs in three cases: Temporary Fork, Hard Fork and Soft Fork.
-Before we jump into the difference between Hard Fork and Soft Fork, it is important to know about the temporary Fork.
+A blockchain fork will occur when there is a withdrawal from consensus, which occurs in three cases: Temporary Fork, Hard Fork, and Soft Fork.
+Before we jump into the difference between Hard Fork and Soft Fork, it is essential to know about the temporary Fork.

 What is a Temporary Fork?